ashish-narwal/Sentiment-Analysis-in-German-Language/README.md

 3. An endpoint to predict sentiment given a json file with a field containing plain text.

 ### The possible outcomes of the sentiment analysis are: {Positive, Neutral, Negative}.
-* I used a pre-trained existing model.
+* I used a pre-trained existing model which is trained on 1.834 million samples.
+The training data contains texts from various domains like Twitter, Facebook and movie, app and hotel reviews.
 * All endpoints are returning the prediction in the same json format.
 Moreover, the returned json also indicating the prediction's confidence probability.
 * Used Python Poetry for dependency management.